Npizza/Awesome-Crypto-Reshearch/README.md

 - [giveth.io](https://giveth.io/) is re-engineering charitable giving, by creating an entirely free, open-source platform, built on the Ethereum Blockchain

+- [iotex](www.iotex.io)Decentralized and Privacy-centric Platform to Power Internet of Trusted Things

+- [cosmos.network](https://cosmos.network/developers)Cosmos is a decentralized network of independent parallel blockchains, each powered by BFT consensus algorithms like Tendermint consensus.

 ## Network analysis tools

 -[santiment.net](https://santiment.net/sangraphs/) Network monitoring and more about network analysis